WiseLibs/super-templates/docs/lang.md

 ## "transform" blocks

 A "transform" block allows you to transform part of a template through an arbitrary JavaScript expression.
 For example, you could transform Markdown into HTML.
-The content of the "transform" block is available via the special variable `__block`.
+The content of a "transform" block is available via the special variable `__block`.

 ```
 {{transform convertMarkdownToHTML(__block)}}